Olin (OLN)

 Kenneth T. Lane, President and Chief Executive Officer

-Kenneth T. Lane was appointed Olin's President and Chief Executive Officer and a Director in March 2024.
-He possesses an extensive background in the plastics, chemicals, and refining industry, with over 30 years of experience.
-Prior to joining Olin, Mr. Lane held leadership roles at LyondellBasell, where he served as Executive Vice President of Global Olefins and Polyolefins and as interim CEO.
-He also spent 13 years at BASF, holding senior executive positions across various divisions, including Global Polyurethanes, Monomers, and Catalysts.
-Earlier in his career, he held operations, strategy, commercial, and technical roles at BP Chemicals and Amoco Chemical Corporation.
-His international experience spans the United States, Malaysia, the United Kingdom, China, and Belgium.
-Mr. Lane holds a Bachelor of Science in civil engineering from Clemson University and a Master of Science in management from the University of Alabama in Huntsville.
+Kenneth T. Lane was appointed President and Chief Executive Officer and a Director of Olin, effective March 18, 2024.
+Prior to joining Olin, Mr. Lane served as Executive Vice President, Global Olefins and Polyolefins (O&P) of LyondellBasell, one of the world's largest plastic, chemicals, and refining companies, where he also held the position of interim CEO in early 2022.
+Before LyondellBasell (which he joined in July 2019), he spent 13 years at BASF, holding senior executive positions in the Global Polyurethanes Division and serving as President of the Monomers Division and President of BASF Catalysts.
+Earlier in his career, he held various operations, strategy, and commercial roles at BP Chemicals and Amoco Chemical Corporation.
+Mr. Lane has served in leadership capacities in the United States, Malaysia, the United Kingdom, China, and Belgium.

 Todd Slater, Senior Vice President and Chief Financial Officer

-Todd Slater serves as Olin's Senior Vice President and Chief Financial Officer.
+Todd Slater serves as Senior Vice President and Chief Financial Officer, a role he was appointed to in 2022.
 He is responsible for leading the company's Audit, Taxes, Investor Relations, Financial Planning & Analysis, and Environmental Remediation departments.
-Mr. Slater joined Olin in 2002 following Olin's acquisition of Chase Brass.
-During his tenure at Olin, he has held positions including Vice President & Financial Officer for the Metals Group, Operations Controller, Vice President and Controller, and Vice President and CFO in 2014, before being appointed to his current role in 2022.
-His career began at Price Waterhouse, and at Chase Brass, he served as Controller, Treasurer and Corporate Secretary, eventually advancing to Vice President and Chief Financial Officer.
-Mr. Slater holds a Bachelor of Science in Mathematics and Accounting from Hillsdale College and is a Certified Public Accountant (CPA).
+Mr. Slater joined Olin in 2002 following Olin's acquisition of Chase Brass, where he had been Controller, Treasurer, and Corporate Secretary, eventually becoming Vice President and Chief Financial Officer.
+At Olin, he served as Vice President & Financial Officer for the Metals Group, Operations Controller, and Vice President and Controller before becoming Vice President and CFO in 2014.
+He began his career at Price Waterhouse and is a Certified Public Accountant (CPA).

 Angela Castle, Vice President and Chief Legal Officer